dickdonohue/hello-world/Markdown language Cheat sheet (MD).md

 * If you want hard breaks or multiple paragraphs (line feeds), you need to add the extra lines with just the `>`

-_Example:_
+_Example: \( the ・ indicates a space)_
 ```
-> God, Give me the Serenity to accept the things I cannot change,
+> God, Give me the Serenity to accept the things I cannot change,・・
->
-> The Courage to change the things I can,
+> The Courage to change the things I can,・・
->
 > And the Wisdom to know the difference.
 ```
 which renders as:

 > God, Give me the Serenity to accept the things I cannot change,
->
 > The Courage to change the things I can,
->
 > And the Wisdom to know the difference.

 ### Lists
 * **Unordered** - prefix list items with a single `*`  or `-` \(asterisk or minus)